ExcelTitan/exceltitan.github.io/_posts/vba/2019-03-20-get-a-list-from-excel-and-populate-into-a-drop-down-list-control-in-word.md

 ## Getting our List Set Up
 There's a couple things we have to do first:

-**Excel**
+### Excel
-- get your list into an excel workbook
+1. get your list into an excel workbook
-- do not put a header in A1, your first drop-down option goes in A1
+2. do not put a header in A1, your first drop-down option goes in A1
-- your list options only in Column A
+3. your list options only in Column A
-- save and close the workbook
+4. save and close the workbook

-**Word**
+### Word
+1. create a combo box (drop-down) content control in Word, from the Developer tab
-- select the drop-down list control by clicking on the 3 dots on the top left
+2. select the combo box (drop-down) content control by clicking on the 3 dots on the top left

-**VBE Window**
+### VBE Window (Word)
-- VBA Reference to the Excel Object Model is required, via Tools &rarr; References &rarr; Microsoft Excel...
+1. VBA Reference to the Excel Object Model is required, via Tools &rarr; References &rarr; Microsoft Excel...
-- rename the workbook path and sheet name to your requirements
+2. rename the workbook path and sheet name to your requirements
-- run the macro
+3. run the macro

 ```vb
 '===================================================================================================